 Northern Mariana Islands — House Bill 18-42, sponsored by Rep. Christopher Leon Guerrero, would impose a $50 fine on marijuana possession in the U.S. territory.

-Vermont — Both the Vermont House and Senate have approved the state's decriminalization bill, H. 200, which is sponsored by Rep. Chris Pearson and 38 co-sponsors.
-Gov. Peter Shumlin is expected to sign the bill sometime in May or June.
+Vermont — On June 6, Gov. Peter Shumlin signed Vermont's decriminalization bill, H. 200, a tripartisan bill sponsored by Rep. Chris Pearson and 38 co-sponsors.
 H. 200 passed the House April 16 in a 92-49 vote and was approved 24-6 by the Senate May 7.
-It will impose a civil fine on adults who possess up to an ounce of marijuana or up to five grams of hash.
+Beginning on July 1, it will impose a civil fine on adults who possess up to an ounce of marijuana or up to five grams of hash.
 The maximum fines are $200 for a first offense, $300 for a second offense, and $500 for a third offense.
 For those who don’t contest the charge, the fine will probably be half those amounts.
 Minors under 21 will usually be sent to diversion for substance abuse screening and possible education or counseling.
 In the Senate, Sen. Joe Benning sponsored another decriminalization bill — S. 48.

-Meanwhile, in New York, SB 3315 would eliminate the “public use” exception to the state’s decriminalization law, a reform supported by Gov. Andrew Cuomo.
-In North Carolina, Rep. Kelly Alexander sponsors H637, which would downgrade the penalty for possession of a small amount of marijuana from a misdemeanor that does not carry jail time to a civil infraction.
+Meanwhile, in New York, SB 3315 would have eliminated the “public use” exception to the state’s decriminalization law, a reform supported by Gov. Andrew Cuomo.
+The Assembly approved its bill 80-60 on May 29, but the Senate bill did not receive a vote before the legislature adjourned.
+In North Carolina, Rep. Kelly Alexander sponsored H637, which would have downgraded the penalty for possession of a small amount of marijuana from a misdemeanor that does not carry jail time to a civil infraction.
 Finally, HB 2332 was introduced in Illinois to impose a civil fine on possession of a tiny amount of marijuana — 0.1 gram.
 It did not advance before the deadline.

 Bills to Regulate and Tax Marijuana for Adults’ Use

-Alabama — HB 550, sponsored by Rep. Patricia Todd, would allow adults 21 and older to possess or grow limited amounts of marijuana.
-It would also allow a regulated and taxed marijuana industry, in addition to setting up a medical marijuana program.
-The bill was referred to the House Public Safety and Homeland Security Committee.
+Alabama — HB 550, sponsored by Rep. Patricia Todd, would have allowed adults 21 and older to possess or grow limited amounts of marijuana.
+It would also have allowed a regulated and taxed marijuana industry, in addition to setting up a medical marijuana program.
+The bill received a hearing in the House Public Safety and Homeland Security Committee, but it was not voted on before the legislature adjourned for the year.

-Hawaii — Speaker Joe Souki has introduced HB 150 and HB 699, which would allow the taxed and regulated sale of marijuana to adults 21 and older.
-Both bills would also allow adults to cultivate marijuana in a locked, secure facility.
-Two similar bills have also been introduced.
-Sen. Kalani English sponsors SB 467, and Sen. Donovan Dela Cruz sponsors SB 738.
-All of the bills are similar to Colorado’s Amendment 64.
+Hawaii — Speaker Joe Souki has introduced HB 150 and HB 699, which would have allowed the taxed and regulated sale of marijuana to adults 21 and older.
+Both bills would also have allowed adults to cultivate marijuana in a locked, secure facility.
+Two similar bills were also introduced.
+Sen. Kalani English sponsored SB 467, and Sen. Donovan Dela Cruz sponsored SB 738.
+All of the bills were similar to Colorado’s Amendment 64.
 On February 12, the House Judiciary Committee deferred action on HB 699, killing the bill for the year.
-Because of legislative deadlines, the other tax-and-regulate bills also will not be able to advance in 2013, which is the first year of Hawaii’s biennial legislative session.
+Because of legislative deadlines, the other tax-and-regulate bills were also unable to advance in 2013, the first year of Hawaii’s biennial legislative session.

 Maryland — HB 1453, sponsored by Del.
 Curt Anderson, would have provided for a taxed and regulated marijuana industry.
 It would have also allowed adults 21 years of age and older to possess and cultivate limited amounts of marijuana.
 HB 1453 was referred to the House Judiciary Committee, which heard testimony on the bill on March 19.
 The bill did not advance out of committee before the deadline to pass the House.